Battle of Malvern Hill

 Title: Battle of Malvern Hill

 View of battlefield, July 1, 1862, on which Gen. Robert E. Lee launched a series of disjointed assaults on the nearly impregnable Union position on Malvern Hill, Virginia.
-Lines of Union soldiers fill the foreground, with a scene of battle in the far distance.
+Lines of Union soldiers prepare to do battle; officers, some on horseback, review the troops; smoke from cannon fire is visible on the battlefield in the far distance.

 Civil War HMI Box 1View full details.